-I outline the costs of setting up a SMSF, and also the annual and one-off costs you can expect from operating a SMSF in my book DIY Super For Dummies, 2nd edition (Wiley).
-Briefly, the start-up costs for a SMSF can range from being free (with strings attached) to up to $2,200, although typically the start-up costs for most SMSFs cost somewhere in between these two figures.
+I outline the costs of setting up a SMSF, and also the annual and one-off costs you can expect from operating a SMSF in my book DIY Super For Dummies, 3rd edition (published in 2015, Wiley).
+Briefly, the start-up costs for a SMSF can range from being free (with ongoing financial strings attached) to up to $2,200, although typically the start-up costs for most SMSFs cost somewhere in between these two figures.

 So, how much should a DIY super fund cost?

 The cost of setting up a SMSF is not the only key information you need to investigate.
-The annual running costs of your SMSF are more important and will have a greater impact on your investment returns and the size of your superannuation account over time.
+The annual running costs of your SMSF are more important to the long-term viability of your SMSF than the set-up costs, and will have a greater impact on your investment returns and the size of your superannuation account over time.

-The table below outlines the average costs for an average SMSF balance.
-Note that the annual cost of a SMSF is dependent on the value of the fund assets because many SMSF costs are fixed costs, such as fund audit, preparation of accounts and ATO supervisory levy.
+Table 1 below outlines the average costs for an average SMSF balance.
+Note that the annual cost of a SMSF is dependent on the value of the fund assets because many SMSF costs are fixed costs, such as fund audit, preparation of accounts and the ATO supervisory levy.
 Also, the average fund balance (see table below) is reasonably high which means the fixed costs are spread over a larger value of assets.